openhab/org.openhab.binding.zwave/doc/shenzhen/sosremote_0_0.md

 ### Parameter 1: Basic Set Level

 Basic Set Level
-Basic Set Command will be sent where contains a value when SOS is triggered if group 2 have associated a device such as siren, the receiver will take it for consideration; for instance, if associated siren is received the Basic Set Command (0xFF), the siren will take alarm on.

-0~99 are mapping to Basic Set value (0 ~ 99).
-100 is mapping to Basic Set Value 0xFF.
+<p&gtBasic Set Command will be sent where contains a value when SOS is triggered if group 2 have associated a device such as siren, the receiver will take it for consideration; for instance, if associated siren is received the Basic Set Command (0xFF), the siren will take alarm on.</p&gt <p&gt0~99 are mapping to Basic Set value (0 ~ 99).
+100 is mapping to Basic Set Value 0xFF.</p&gt
 Values in the range 0 to 100 may be set.

 The manufacturer defined default value is ```100```.